Andrew-Chen-Wang/django-3.0-private-messaging/README.md

 2. Create another user
 3. Create a message thread and add two users
 4. Start the uvicorn workers and login

+### How does Django 3.0 work in our context?

+Since I've never used async Python for Django and Channels, I'll try my best not to screw up:

+Basically, I've set this up so that you load the HTML for a chat synchronously.
+Using vanilla JS, I've added some scripts that run with the WebSocket.
+That WebSocket connects with the Django server's ASGI side (which you can find in the project(either native or dependency)/websocket.py).

+To plainly sum it up, serve the HTML synchronously.
+Asynchronously serve your messages with the JS that you loaded with the HTML.

 ### Important Notes